AGOUZAL-SAID/TELECOM_PROJ/README.md

 # TELECOM_PROJ

-Ce dépôt contient un ensemble de projets et de simulations liés aux télécommunications, principalement implémentés en MATLAB.
-Il couvre divers aspects de la modélisation de canaux, de la performance des systèmes de communication optique et de l'analyse de signaux.
+This repository contains a set of projects and simulations related to telecommunications, primarily implemented in MATLAB.
+It covers various aspects of channel modeling, optical communication system performance, and signal analysis.

-## Structure du dépôt
+## Repository Structure

-Le dépôt est organisé en plusieurs répertoires, chacun correspondant à une partie spécifique du projet ou à un module d'étude.
+The repository is organized into several directories, each corresponding to a specific part of the project or a study module.

 ### `D1`

-Ce répertoire contient des scripts MATLAB pour des fonctions de base en traitement du signal et en communication, telles que :
+This directory contains MATLAB scripts for basic signal processing and communication functions, such as:

-*   `ask_mod.m`, `fsk_mod.m`, `psk_mod.m` : Fonctions de modulation ASK, FSK et PSK.
+*   `ask_mod.m`, `fsk_mod.m`, `psk_mod.m`: ASK, FSK, and PSK modulation functions.
-*   `demod.m` : Fonction de démodulation générique.
+*   `demod.m`: Generic demodulation function.
-*   `gen_signal.m` : Génération de signaux.
+*   `gen_signal.m`: Signal generation.
-*   `matched_filter.m` : Implémentation d'un filtre adapté.
+*   `matched_filter.m`: Matched filter implementation.
-*   `QAM_mod.m`, `QAM_demod.m` : Fonctions de modulation et démodulation QAM.
+*   `QAM_mod.m`, `QAM_demod.m`: QAM modulation and demodulation functions.
-*   `signal_gen.m` : Génération de signaux divers.
+*   `signal_gen.m`: Various signal generation.

 ### `D2`

-Ce répertoire est dédié à la modélisation de canaux et à l'analyse de la performance.
-Il inclut :
+This directory is dedicated to channel modeling and performance analysis.
+It includes:

-*   **`subblocks/channelModel/QuaDriGa_2019.06.27_v2.2.0`** : Intégration du modèle de canal QuaDRiGa, un simulateur de canal radio pour les systèmes de communication sans fil.
-Ce sous-répertoire contient des scripts pour la configuration, la génération de pistes (tracks), et des tutoriels pour l'utilisation de QuaDRiGa.
+*   **`subblocks/channelModel/QuaDriGa_2019.06.27_v2.2.0`**: Integration of the QuaDRiGa channel model, a radio channel simulator for wireless communication systems.
+This subdirectory contains scripts for configuration, track generation, and tutorials for using QuaDRiGa.
-    *   `quadriga_src` : Le code source de QuaDRiGa, avec des configurations de canaux (`config/*.conf`) et des scripts de tutoriel (`tutorials/*.m`).
+    *   `quadriga_src`: The QuaDRiGa source code, with channel configurations (`config/*.conf`) and tutorial scripts (`tutorials/*.m`).
-*   **`subblocks/signal_analysis_and_performance_function`** : Scripts pour l'analyse spectrale et l'estimation de performance.
+*   **`subblocks/signal_analysis_and_performance_function`**: Scripts for spectral analysis and performance estimation.
     *   `perf_estim.m`, `plot_spectrum.m`, `simple_plot_spectrum.m`, `simple_raw_spectrum.m`.

 ### `D3`

-Ce module se concentre sur les systèmes de communication optique, avec des simulations de la fibre optique et des composants optoélectroniques.
-Il contient :
+This module focuses on optical communication systems, with simulations of optical fiber and optoelectronic components.
+It contains:

-*   `BER_Wf.m`, `BER_with_fiber.m`, `BER_with_fiber_direct.m` : Calcul du taux d'erreur binaire (BER) avec et sans fibre optique.
+*   `BER_Wf.m`, `BER_with_fiber.m`, `BER_with_fiber_direct.m`: Bit Error Rate (BER) calculation with and without optical fiber.
-*   `egalizateur.m` : Implémentation d'un égaliseur.
+*   `egalizateur.m`: Equalizer implementation.
-*   `fiber.m`, `fiber_PMDCF.m`, `fiber_o.m` : Modèles de fibre optique.
+*   `fiber.m`, `fiber_PMDCF.m`, `fiber_o.m`: Optical fiber models.
-*   `make_emlaser.m`, `make_laser_simple.m`, `make_photodetector.m` : Fonctions pour modéliser des lasers et des photodétecteurs.
+*   `make_emlaser.m`, `make_laser_simple.m`, `make_photodetector.m`: Functions to model lasers and photodetectors.
-*   `model.m`, `model_band_O.m`, `model_equalizer.m` : Modèles de système optique.
+*   `model.m`, `model_band_O.m`, `model_equalizer.m`: Optical system models.
-*   `RX_photodetector.m`, `TX_optical_dml.m`, `TX_optical_eml.m` : Modèles de récepteur et d'émetteur optique.
+*   `RX_photodetector.m`, `TX_optical_dml.m`, `TX_optical_eml.m`: Optical receiver and transmitter models.
-*   `D3.pdf` : Un document PDF qui pourrait contenir des explications ou des résultats liés à ce module.
+*   `D3.pdf`: A PDF document that may contain explanations or results related to this module.

 ### `D4`

-Ce répertoire contient des scripts pour l'analyse de performance, notamment :
+This directory contains scripts for performance analysis, including:

-*   `d4_perfs_students.m`, `rejection_per_debits.m` : Scripts pour évaluer les performances en fonction des débits.
+*   `d4_perfs_students.m`, `rejection_per_debits.m`: Scripts to evaluate performance based on data rates.
-*   `D4.pdf` : Un document PDF qui pourrait contenir des explications ou des résultats liés à ce module.
+*   `D4.pdf`: A PDF document that may contain explanations or results related to this module.

 ### `ref`

-Ce répertoire contient des références ou des exemples, comme le sous-répertoire `git-homework` avec des scripts MATLAB pour le calcul et l'affichage de l'ensemble de Mandelbrot (`mandelbrot_calc.m`, `mandelbrot_display.m`).
+This directory contains references or examples, such as the `git-homework` subdirectory with MATLAB scripts for calculating and displaying the Mandelbrot set (`mandelbrot_calc.m`, `mandelbrot_display.m`).

-## Utilisation
+## Usage

-Pour utiliser les scripts, naviguez dans le répertoire du module souhaité et exécutez les fichiers `.m` correspondants dans un environnement MATLAB.
-Les fichiers PDF (`D3.pdf`, `D4.pdf`) peuvent fournir des informations supplémentaires sur les objectifs et les résultats des simulations.
+To use the scripts, navigate to the desired module directory and run the corresponding `.m` files in a MATLAB environment.
+PDF files (`D3.pdf`, `D4.pdf`) may provide additional information on the objectives and results of the simulations.

 ## Contribution

-Les contributions sont les bienvenues.
-Veuillez suivre les pratiques de codage établies et soumettre des pull requests pour toute amélioration ou correction de bug.
+Contributions are welcome.
+Please follow established coding practices and submit pull requests for any improvements or bug fixes.

-## Licence
+## License

-Ce projet est sous licence MIT.
-Voir le fichier `LICENSE` pour plus de détails (si présent).
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details (if present).